Maryland can’t slow the nation’s leading scorer as Keegan Murray’s Iowa grabs an 80-75 win

 Iowa’s critical run

 In the first 14 minutes of the second half, neither team led by more than five.
-Then the Hawkeyes generated a 9-0 burst that allowed them to take control.
+But the Hawkeyes generated a 9-0 burst that allowed them to take control.
 Ahron Ulis scored on a jumper after Scott’s turnover, and by the time Tony Perkins capped the run with a pair of free throws, the Hawkeyes led by 10.
+Even as Maryland trimmed its deficit, the Hawkeyes didn’t waver.

+“I thought our effort level gave us a chance, and that’s what you want on the road,” Manning said.
+“You want to be within striking distance, and we weren’t quite within striking distance.
+But we continued to battle and fight.”

 Russell’s adjusted role

-Since Danny Manning took over as Maryland’s interim coach, he has wanted Russell to take on less of a ballhandling role to give him more opportunities to score.
+Since Manning took over as Maryland’s interim coach, he has wanted Russell to take on less of a ballhandling role to give him more opportunities to score.
 As the Terps have begun implementing the tweak, Russell has thrived.
 He has scored at least 16 points in the past three full games he has played.
 (He scored just two points when he had to leave the Lehigh game early with a knee injury.)

 Russell said recently that Manning “gives me the freedom to make decisions and be a playmaker.”
-Against the Hawkeyes, he used his speed to carve through the Iowa defense while also hitting a pair attempts from deep.
+Against the Hawkeyes, he used his speed to carve through the Iowa defense while also hitting a pair of attempts from deep, both during the first half as Maryland climbed back into the game.

 Missing a coach and a player